vlaaad/reveal/README.md

 [![Reveal on Clojars](https://clojars.org/vlaaad/reveal/latest-version.svg)](https://clojars.org/vlaaad/reveal)

-Minimum required clojure version is `1.10`.
+The minimum required Clojure version is `1.10`.

 If you are using nrepl, just add `vlaaad.reveal.nrepl/middleware` to the middleware list.
-Minimum nrepl version is `0.6.0`.
+The minimum nrepl version is `0.6.0`.

 If you are using socket repl, just run main in `vlaaad.reveal.repl` namespace.